+If an adult loses capacity and has not executed a power of attorney, their family members are unable to administer that adult’s property and estate and will be unable to make non-emergency medical decisions.
 The family will be forced to institute interdiction proceedings to get a court authority to administer property and make these decisions.
 Interdiction legal proceedings are expensive and take considerable time to complete.

+Furthermore, the incapacitated adult would be unable to choose his or her curator.
+The curator appointed by the Court may be a person that the incapacitated adult did not want.
 Powers of attorney are a small fraction of the fees and costs of interdiction proceeds.
-Therefore, every adult regardless of their health needs to execute a durable power of attorney to prevent needless expense, headache, heartache and unintended results.
+Therefore, every adult – regardless of their health or age – needs to execute a durable power of attorney to prevent needless expense, headache, heartache, and unintended consequences.

 If you need legal counsel to establish powers of attorney, reach out to Losavio & DeJean, LLC, The Louisiana Elder Law Firm for help.
 Call (800) 835-5864 or contact us online to learn more.